Ordinary vs Qualified Dividends

 What Is a Qualified Dividend?

-Certain dividends from shares in domestic companies and some foreign companies—and that an investor has held for a minimum period of time—are qualified dividends.
+Certain dividends from holding shares of stock in domestic companies and some foreign companies — and which an investor has held for a minimum period of time — are qualified dividends.

 Qualified dividends are taxed at a lower rate than ordinary dividends.
 They’re taxed at the long-term capital gains rate, which ranges from 0% to 20%.
 Most people won’t pay more than 15% on qualified dividends.
 As such, investors typically prefer to receive qualified dividends, but they’re the less common kind of dividend paid out.